 ASD – Otherwise known as Autism Spectrum Disorder, is a lifelong developmental disability that affects how people perceive, communicate and interact with

 others.
-There are approximately 700,000 people living with ASD in the UK, and it’s a club that our son Max has just joined.
+There are approximately 700,000 people living with ASD in the UK.

 The stat doesn’t seem to make sense because people on the Autistic Spectrum have some serious superpowers and a lot to offer business.

 In this blog, we’ll discuss what ASD is, and how differences in a neurodiverse brain can be good for you and your business.

 So what is ASD – A sensory experience